 “There is a future without fossil fuels, that’s the message we’re trying to push,” said student and FFL member Shadiya Aidid.
 “Getting universities to see it’s not a viable industry to be involved in, that influences other schools, pension plans, banks, and other groups that have political power.”

-The group had led rallies and letter-writing campaigns on campus in recent years, as well as presenting their case to the university’s Board of Governors on several occasions.
+The group had led rallies and letter-writing campaigns on campus in recent years, as well as presenting their case to university leadership on several occasions.

 “Certainly it was important to hear their voice, but that alone was not the reason we made the decision,” she said.
 “The reason we made the decision is that Lakehead aspires to be a leader when it comes to sustainability, and clearly climate change is an important part of that.”